CodeGyver/codegyver.github.io/_posts/2023-09-09-using-tmux-vim-and-make-for-microservice-development.md

 ### Multi-Application runner

-After defining the runners for all the applications we want to run simultaneously, we can further refine the `dev.sh` script:
+After defining the runners for all the applications we want to run simultaneously, we can further refine the `dev_all.sh` script:

 `dev_all.sh`